GravityPDF/gravity-pdf-documentation/docs/v6/users/increasing-memory-limit.md

 ### .htaccess

-If none of the above two options works you can try changing the memory limit using the `.htaccess` file.
-Be aware that if this doesn't work **it may cause a 500 Internal Server Error** (remove the line if this happens).
+If none of the above two options works, you can try changing the memory limit using the `.htaccess` file.
+Be aware that if this doesn't work, **it may cause a 500 Internal Server Error** (remove the line if this happens).

     php_value memory_limit 128M

 ## Still got a problem?
 Contact Your Hosting Provider

-If none of the methods above work for you then get in touch with your web hosting provider and ask them for assistance.
+If none of the methods above work for you, then get in touch with your web hosting provider and ask them for assistance.